 Editing Help: Hiring an Editor

 The best $500 I spent during this process was hiring a freelance editor to read through the manuscript, rip out weak points, and restructure chapters to flow better.
 Doing so made the manuscript much stronger and saved my editor time.
 Since your freelance editor is not emotionally attached to the words, as all authors are to theirs, they can edit your manuscript at light speed relative to an author.
 My final manuscript came in at 216 pages whereas the original extended to over 300 pages.
 Taking that a step further, you can also hire a professional writer to write an entire book with you, which costs about $50,000.

 In conclusion, the American novelist Martha Albrand summed up the importance of editing when she said, “All writing is a process of elimination.”
-The maestro, Ernest Hemingway, advised, “The most essential gift for a good writer is a built-in, shock-proof shit detector.”
 And Philip Cosby, the businessman and author, suggested, “When in doubt, delete it.”

 Continue reading my tips on how to write, edit and promote a book in Part I (on how to pitch your book and find a publisher) and Part III (on how to promote your book using social media).